awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-lambda-pre-token-generation.md

 The input object that contains the current group configuration\.
 The object includes `groupsToOverride`, `iamRolesToOverride`, and `preferredRole`\.

 **groupsToOverride**
-A list of the group names that correspond with the user that the identity token is issued for\.
+A list of the group names that correspond with the user who receives the identity token\.

 **iamRolesToOverride**
 A list of the current AWS Identity and Access Management \(IAM\) roles that correspond with these groups\.